charleneTanataaa/garden-of-words/README.md

 ```

 ## Usage ⚒️
-- Visit the app at http://localhost:8000.
+- Visit the app at http://localhost:8000 (or whatever localhost is running).
 - Register a new account or login using seeder account:
   - Username = testuser1
   - Password = password
+P.S or make your very own account
 - Start writing and watch your garden grow!!!

 ## Features 📦